Ethel Voynich: Music

 Voynich began composing music around 1910.
 She joined the Society of Women Musicians during World War I. After she and her husband moved to New York, she devoted herself much more to music, creating many adaptations and transcriptions of existing works.
 In 1931 she published an edited volume of Chopin's letters.

 From 1933 to 1943 she worked at the Pius X School of Liturgical Music in Manhattan.
 While there she composed a number of cantatas and other works that were performed at the college, including Babylon, Jerusalem, Epitaph in Ballad Form and The Submerged City.
 She also researched the history of music, compiling detailed commentaries on music of various eras.

 Most of her music remains unpublished and is held at the Library of Congress.
 Recent evaluation in 2005 of the cantata Babylon by an eminent English composer was not very favourable.
 'The general impression is of amateurism and gaucheness'.

 Legacy

-A minor planet 2032 Ethel discovered in 1970 by Soviet astronomer Tamara Mikhailovna Smirnova is named after her.
+A minor planet called 2032 Ethel that was discovered in 1970 by Soviet astronomer Tamara Mikhailovna Smirnova is named after her.